Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/footer.md

 Instead of setting the `Background` property directly, the [RibbonFooterControl](xref:@ActiproUIRoot.Controls.Bars.RibbonFooterControl).[Kind](xref:@ActiproUIRoot.Controls.Bars.RibbonFooterControl.Kind) property can be set one of the [RibbonFooterKind](xref:@ActiproUIRoot.Controls.Bars.RibbonFooterKind) values to trigger a pre-defined background brush.
 This is the recommended approach for customizing the background since the resulting brush asset will be consistent with the current theme.

-> [!TIP]
-> See the [Reusable Assets](../../themes/reusable-assets.md) topic for details on customizing the pre-defined brush assets used by a footer kind.
+See the [Reusable Assets](../../themes/reusable-assets.md) topic for details on customizing the pre-defined brush assets used by a footer kind.

 > [!TIP]
 > See the "Footer" Bars Ribbon QuickStart of the Sample Browser application for a full demonstration of working with the ribbon footer.